 Dr Ron Cambridge

-Ron has participated in many conferences in both Europe and the United States.
-She was also a visiting lecturer at the University of East London and City of London College.
-She is currently completing her Doctorate of Business Administration at the Guildhall School of Business at London Metropolitan University.
+Ron has participated in many national and international conferences.
+She was also a visiting lecturer at the University of East London, City of London College and The University of Bedfordshire.

 - Corporate Social Responsibility

-- Sustainable Businesses of the Future, SEA Award, Vienna, Austria (2016)
+- Sustainable Businesses of the future, SEA, Vienna, Austria (2016)

-- The CSR case for universities – rationale and evidence, Guildhall School of Business & Law Research Conference (2015)
+- The CSR case for universities – rationale and evidence, Guildhall Faculty of Business & Law Research Conference (2015)

 - Today’s Students – Tomorrow’s Leaders!
 Exploring the Role of Servant Leadership in Higher Education, 5th Annual LSBM Teaching & Learning Conference, London School of Business and Management (2015)

 - I am a student, Get me out of here!
-Higher Education on the Move: New Ways of Learning & Teaching, 12th annual London Met Learning & Teaching Conference (2015)
+Higher Education on the Move: New Ways of Learning & Teaching, London Met Learning & Teaching Conference (2015)

 - A Bank Up the Student's Street, Learning & Teaching Conference, London Metropolitan University (2014)